-Reports To: Program Manager
+Reports To: Chief Program and Impact Officer

-Growing Home is dedicated to creating a thriving and equitable north metro Denver one family at a time.
-Our participant-centered approach to strengthening families, nurturing children and connecting community fills a critical gap for families and children who are experiencing immediate and long-term barriers to stability and success.
+Growing Home is dedicated to creating a thriving and equitable north metro Denver – one family at a time.
+Our participant-centered approach to strengthening families, nurturing children, and connecting community fills a critical gap for families and children who are experiencing immediate and long-term barriers to stability and success.
 Through evidenced-based programs, we improve outcomes for children, their parents, and their community.
 Our model makes us a leader in the two-generation approach to poverty alleviation and community equity.

 Mission: To guide children and their families on the path to a brighter future.